-Juliana Rowen Barton is a Ph.D. candidate in the History of Art at the University of Pennsylvania, specializing in modern architecture and design.
-She is currently the Graduate Research Assistant for the Wolf Humanities Center's Forum on "Stuff."
-From 2017-2018, she was the Andrew W. Mellon Graduate Fellow in Modern and Contemporary Design at the Philadelphia Museum of Art, where she co-organized the exhibition Design in Revolution: A 1960s Odyssey (February 3 - September 9, 2018).
+Juliana Rowen Barton is a Philadelphia-based architecture and design historian and curator, completing her doctorate at the University of Pennsylvania.
+Currently, she is the Exhibition Assistant working on the upcoming show Designs for Different Futures at the Philadelphia Museum of Art.
+Most recently, she was the Graduate Research Assistant for the Wolf Humanities Center's Forum on "Stuff" and the Andrew W. Mellon Graduate Fellow in Modern and Contemporary Design at the Philadelphia Museum of Art.
+There she co-organized the exhibition Design in Revolution: A 1960s Odyssey (February 3 - September 9, 2018).

 Her dissertation, “The Model Kitchen: Domesticating Modernism in the American Home, 1933–1963,” examines the kitchen as the site of domestic debates about modernism, technology, taste, and identity in the mid-twentieth century, charting its role as an agent of progression and regression in American culture.
 More generally, she is interested in how domestic and exhibition spaces participate in the politics of gender, race, class, and nationalism.
 Her work has been recognized with support from the Center for Advanced Study in the Visual Arts, the Andrew W. Mellon Foundation, and the Cornell University Dean’s Fellowship in the History of Home Economics.